Make sure you're on the latest version

 The Captain’s Journal generates a beautifully formatted PDF of your marks — a digital version of the traditional captain’s coordinate binder.
 Each entry includes the mark name, coordinates in both DD and DMS format, depth, tags, and notes.

-1. Go to Data > Export.
+1. On the Left Rail, go to Transfer > Export.

 3. Choose a title for your journal.